 Discourses on pandemic and unemployment keep emphasizing individual responsibility, putting everyone’s fate on their own shoulders.
 You do not want to get infected or spread it?
 Decrease your social contacts and wear a mask.
 Are you unemployed?
 Recycle and train for what is in demand.

-The trap is clear: unless a lockdown is imposed, not going to work is not a real option and as long as there is community transmission public transportation, and workplaces will keep becoming contagion hotspots.
+The trap of pandemic individualism is clear: unless a lockdown is imposed, not going to work is not a real option and as long as there is community transmission public transportation, and workplaces will keep becoming contagion hotspots.
 If there is unemployment, it is not because of a lack of worker training, but because the general situation does not encourage companies to expand production and hire more people.
 Even if we all recycle ourselves and gain new skills, it will be useless if there are no new jobs in which to hire them.

 The WHO estimated in 2019, before the pandemic, that depression would become the main cause of medical leave in Europe by 2020.
 The suicide epidemic, which is still on the rise, is more of the same.
 Much of the violence caused by intimate partners and ex-partners is but one side, even more perverse and barbaric, of the same mind-shredder.
 When the system loses the capacity to exploit us and unemployment and precarization turn into pauperization of large groups of workers, individual responsibility turns into death and misery.
 Individualism, one of the main ideologies of the system, shows its true face.

 The origin of individualism as a religious theory

-There is nothing natural in the conception that people, taken individually, enjoy a wide space of sovereignty allowing them to determine their own future and to shape social reality.
+Even if we accept the mildest definition of individualism there is nothing natural in the conception that people, taken individually, enjoy a wide space of sovereignty allowing them to determine their own future and to shape social reality.
 Nor is there anything evident in the fact that society is the result of interactions, disputes, and agreements of different kinds between individuals.
 And, in fact, the idea of the individual is quite recent in historical terms.

 To fulfill a destiny traced by the divinity was a characteristic of the Israelites as a whole vis-à-vis the rest of the peoples.
 That is why it was the chosen people, not a collection of chosen individuals.
 The fact that the particular favor of a tribal god who ends up affirming himself as the only real god implies certain opportunities and responsibilities for his chiefs and kings, does not deny but rather reaffirms the collective nature of that relationship.

 However, the physical expansion of Judaism throughout the Roman Empire and the logic of its proselytism became increasingly contradictory to the idea of a tribal god.
 How could one redefine the chosen people when a growing proportion of the faithful came from other groups and lived in other kingdoms?

 The personal relationship of the members with the divinity comes to the fore.
 It is so important that it renders unnecessary the rituals of belonging to the people of Israel like circumcision.
 Henceforth one does not become part of the people of God by being born a Jew.
 One becomes part of the people of those who have chosen god because one chooses him oneself.
 What defines Christianity is the relationship of each individual Christian with God.
 The believer becomes an individual in relation to god and the people become a community of faith mystically united among themselves by the communion of each one with the Christ.

 Christianity is also, in its first century, an apocalyptic religion.
 The people of God live in immediate and permanent expectation of a second coming.
 Before the imminence, social and class divisions are blurred.
 All believers are equal in the eyes of God, and that equality, born of the devaluation of all material and social things at the gates of the end of the world, allows a fraternity of brothers in Christ.

 Most of these had been forcefully persecuted since the conversion of Christianity to a state religion, and we have few traces left of their existence.
 But not all of them will disappear.
 One of them will in fact be redirected by the church itself until it is converted into a pillar of European feudalism, a parallel and separate world in which the individual vis-à-vis god will live and which, unexpectedly, will be the incubator of some of the practices and ideological bases that the bourgeoisie will later use in its ascent.

 The aim of such solitude will be to focus on cultivating their relationship with the divinity without distractions.
-Because for the Christian radical society is nothing but a distraction, a trial or a sacrifice that separates him from the only relationship in which he is an individual by himself, the only one that is oriented to the future and can give meaning to his life.
+Because for the radical Christian society is nothing but a distraction, a trial or a sacrifice that separates him from the only relationship in which he is an individual by himself, the only one that is oriented to the future and can give meaning to his life.

 From the beginning, eremitism will be a problem both for the church and for the hermits themselves.
 A cloud of more or less wandering mystics without strict ideological control was not at all comfortable for the church, being treated as saints by quite a few of their faithful and preaching prophetic inconveniences too often.
 That is, when they were not mere madmen or bandits.
 For the hermits, on the other hand, solitude could be very desirable, but extreme isolation in wild areas tended to require a considerable effort to obtain the basic provisions of life, and was accompanied by a permanent danger of assault.

 Its very name monastery, from the Greek monakhós (solitary, unique), reveals that the aim of monastic communities is to provide and organize solitude, the isolation of the individual in his relationship to God.
 The monastic community is a group of individuals united not by their relationships or a collective endeavor, but by the superposition of individual actions that only make sense in the relationship of each person with god.
 The Christian society projecting itself under the monastic ideal is not a society, it is a mass of individuals linked by a centralizing relationship.

 Factory time is being prefigured, marked by arbitrary shifts and hours rather than by sunlight or the cycle of harvests.
 It is not by chance that the first mechanical clocks, so important for the birth of capitalist morality, were developed in monasteries.
 And it is precisely because individualism is a form of denying society to the persons living in it, it cannot assert itself without also denying the very Nature of which human society is a part.

 St. Benedict’s rule renders the monk’s hours independent from those of the sun; it makes the time he dedicates to work independent from the needs of his community; and it teaches him that his true realization does not exist in his productive and collective activity but in the contemplative isolation he carries out together with the other monks and at the same time, but not together with them, because in reality this is his time alone with God.

-Cradle of the individual, the monastery will be the first model, the first sketch of the great social automaton that the bourgeoisie will take as an ideal form -antithesis in reality- of human society.
+Cradle of the individualism and the individual, the monastery will be the first model, the first sketch of the great social automaton that the bourgeoisie will take as an ideal form -antithesis in reality- of human society.
 Because, if we think about it, life under capitalism is not so different from life under the rule.
 We live in an abstract time -that is, a time that is both abstract and abstracted out of natural time– centered on producing according to a system whose goal is not the satisfaction of human needs.

 Beyond the automaton